 “The community voted to allocate a substantial portion of their revenue to improving access to water,” says Joseph, “so the Kasigau Corridor project has been carrying out multiple water harvesting and distribution projects and, as a result, more than 25,000 community members have been provided with access to clean water.”

 By working to improve the lives of the human population of the Kasigau Corridor’s surrounding areas, the pressure placed on its forests and its wildlife is greatly relieved.
 This is a project that quite literally benefits all life in the local area - and the 55 million tonnes of CO2 emissions that will be avoided as a result stand to benefit the entire planet.

-So this is why we buy carbon credits from the Kasigau Corridor REDD Project to make our greenest tariffs 100% carbon neutral.
+So this is why we buy carbon credits from the Kasigau Corridor REDD Project – to contribute to making our greenest tariffs 100% carbon neutral.
 It goes much, much further than simply reducing emissions; it’s making a direct and quantifiable impact on an environmentally crucial corner of our world - and its inhabitants.